Updated October 18, 2022

 If you own or drive a vehicle in Missouri, here's what you need to know about the state's car insurance laws:

-At-fault drivers typically rely on liability insurance to pay for damages, which is why Missouri law requires car owners and drivers to carry a minimum amount of liability insurance or show proof of financial responsibility.
+At-fault drivers typically rely on liability insurance to pay for damages, which is why Missouri law requires car owners and drivers to carry a minimum amount of liability insurance or show proof of financial responsibility for any traffic accident they might cause.

 Missouri law requires all vehicle owners and drivers to maintain liability insurance and uninsured motorist coverage.
 Drivers and owners have three ways to meet this obligation: